axiomzen/eth-random/README.md

 | 7 |      16 |

-### 0 - 10000

-Given 150 runs

-All occurrences were unique

 ## Contributing

 - Ensure the task you're completing has an issue and and has no assignee
 - Before beginning work on a task, assign yourself to the task
 - Fork the repo
 - Complete task on your Fork
-- Create PR
+- Create PR against the branch you forked from
 - Get PR reviewed (you may be asked for changes, if so, implement them in the same PR)
-- PR will be merged by maintainers!
+- PR will be merged by maintainers